FLARE: Fast Low-rank Attention Routing Engine: Method

 where $Q_h,\, K_h, \, V_h \in \R^{N \times D}$ are query, key, and value matrices belonging to head $h$, and $s$ is typically $\sqrt{D}$.
 Note that $\softmax$ is taken along the row-dimension.
 The outputs $Y_h$ from all heads are then concatenated along the feature dimension to form the final output

 This concatenation, followed by a linear layer, enables the model to integrate information across attention heads efficiently.

-The greatest cost in multi-head self-attention is the call to SDPA which is $\O(N^2)$ in complexity as both the query and key sequences have $N$ tokens.
-Fortunately, SDPA is a fundamental algorithm in modern deep learning, and its GPU optimized multi-head implementations are available in PyTorch \citep{paszke2019pytorch}.
+The greatest cost in multi-head self-attention is the call to SDPA which is $\O(N^2)$ in time and memory complexity.
+This is because $Q_h \cdot K_h^T \in \R^{N \times N}$ requires $\O(N^2)$ storage and softmax, matrix-vector product with $V_h$ takes $\O(N^2)$ operations.
+Fortunately, GPU-optimized multi-head implementations of SDPA are available in PyTorch \citep{paszke2019pytorch}.